shrutikapoor08/jekyll-now/_posts/TestPost.md

+---
+layout: post
+title: How does FETCH work in JavaScript?
+---

 # How to use fetch API to make AJAX calls in JavaScript?

 Fetch is an interface for calling a network request in JavaScript.
 It is implemented widely by modern browsers and provides a fairly straightforward way of calling an API.